-Given the limited time we have each day, it is important to be strategic in helping our kids choose the right examination paper to practise on.
+Given the limited time we have each day, it is important to be strategic in helping our kids choose the right examination paper to practice on.

 And as you already know, we have been analysing examination papers in the previous article, starting with the 2017 P5 SA2 Examination Paper from Nanyang Primary School (NYPS).
 By spending 5 minutes, you will know exactly what topics were tested in past year papers and whether your child should work on them.

 In today’s article, I will be analysing the 2017 Nan Chiau Primary School (NCPS) P5 SA2 Examination Paper.
 I will give you a quick summary of the topic weightage in this paper and will discuss a couple of questions that students typically encounter challenges with.

 What Are The Topics Tested In The 2017 Nan Chiau Primary School P5 SA2 Examination Paper?

 In this particular paper, all seven topics that are typically taught at Primary 5 level were tested in the paper.